rachanahegde/tarot-card-reader/README.md

 # Tarot Card Reader
 Interactive and responsive tarot card reader website built with HTML, Tailwind CSS 4, and vanilla JS.
 The website is designed in Figma.

+## Features (currently building)
+- Users can select 3 tarot cards.
+-	Card Flip Animation – Clicking a card reveals its meaning.
+-	View three card tarot reading with explanations
+- Users can also ask an AI virtual assistant questions about their tarot reading and it significance.

 ## Design for Desktop Website
 <a href="https://www.figma.com/design/cC7KADvQAishRHZr4dk7tm/Read-my-tarot-website-design?node-id=42-306&t=ExTKXeyPMxl7k7tI-0">Link to Figma design files</a>
 Note: The designs are intended to be guidelines so I plan to make changes as I go along because the goal of this project is to become mroe confident with coding in JS and using a popular framework like Tailwind.